 The extent of the disease

 Your child's tolerance for specific medications, procedures, or therapies

 Your opinion or preference

-Speech or occupational therapy can be helpful for some children.
+Speech language pathologists and occupational therapists are instrumental in the diagnosis and treatment of children with dysphagia.
 These therapists can give your child exercises to help make swallowing more effective, or suggest techniques for feeding that may help improve swallowing problems.